-More composite materials are being used to achieve lighter bodies.
+Using more composite materials contributes to achieving lighter bodies.
 But that means that you can no longer rely only on historical knowledge or classical experience.
 Even a small change, like changing some hinges, will affect the structural dynamics of any model.

-For a successful new aircraft, many steps need to be taken before actually flying it.
+For a successful new aircraft, many steps are necessary before actually flying it.
 First, you must design the aircraft model.
 This step is crucial, as it needs to be as accurate and prepared as possible before manufacturing an expensive prototype.

-Here is where the use of a structural finite element (FE) model allows you to play with the model to design the highest structural performance for as little weight as possible—all in simulation.
+Here is where the use of a structural finite element (FE) model comes in handy.
+It allows you to play with the model to design the highest structural performance for as little weight as possible – all in simulation.

 After the design is finished, the validation process takes over.
-These are all tests that occur later in the program, when the design is completed and the model built.
+These are all tests that occur later in the program, once the design is complete and the model built.
 At this stage, the pressure and stakes are very high.

 A major milestone in the aircraft program is the verification of the structural dynamics performance of the fully integrated aircraft.
-The ground vibration test (GVT) provides profound insight into structural dynamics behavior of the aircraft and helps calibrate simulation models used later on for critical flutter predictions.
-The last step of the validation process is a real-life flutter test which confirms that there is no aeroelastic instability within the flight envelope, in accordance with Part 23 or Part 25 of the certification requirements.
+The ground vibration test (GVT) provides profound insight into the structural dynamic behavior of the aircraft and helps calibrate simulation models used later on for critical flutter predictions.
+The last step of the validation process is a real-life flutter test.
+It confirms that there is no aeroelastic instability within the flight envelope, in accordance with Part 23 or Part 25 of the certification requirements.